dionaditya/-use-react-factory/README.md

 React hooks to help generate bloc pattern in react for alternative React Context.

 ```
   This is expiremental API.
-So, cant have breaking changes in newer version
+So, can have breaking changes in newer version
 ```

 Acknowledment about bloc pattern